-2.3 Inactive account monitoring
+2.2 Inactive account monitoring

-The district does not proactively monitor for user accounts that have not been accessed or used for a specified period of time.
+The district does not proactively monitor for student information system user accounts that have not been accessed or used for a specified period of time.
+The district does monitor account management system user accounts for this purpose.
+However, this review is not formally documented or fully effective, as it did not detect the four active accounts for terminated users discussed above.